kayleyseow/CS-102/08. Streams/Chapter8Notes2.md

 #### The Textbook's Example
 - The textbook has an example of an encryption/decryption program
-- The program assumes you want tot encrypt a file
+- The program assumes you want to encrypt a file
   - This is the default
 - If you want to decrypt a file, you use the `-d` argument
 - Here are two examples: